rbuchberger/jekyll_picture_tag/readme.md

     *Default:* `false`

   For use with the `data_` output formats.
-When true, will include a basic `img` within a `<noscript>` tag after the standard html.
+When true, will include a basic `img` fallback within a `<noscript>` tag after the standard html.
 This allows you to use lazy loading or other javascript image tools, without breaking all of your images for non-javascript-enabled users.